beeminder/apidocs/source/index.html.md

 * `comment` (string): An optional comment about the datapoint.
 * `updated_at` (number): The unix time that this datapoint was entered or last updated.
 * `requestid` (string): If a datapoint was created via the API and this parameter was included, it will be echoed back.
+* `origin` (string): A short code related to where the datapoint came from.
+E.g. if it was added from the website, it would be "web"; if it was added by an autodata integration, e.g. Duolingo, it would be "duolingo".
+* `creator` (string): Similar to origin, but for users.
+Especially in context of group goals, should resolve to the member who added the data, assuming the member is still around etc. When there isn't a logical `creator` this will be null.
+* `is_dummy` (boolean): Not a logical datapoint, e.g. a "#DERAIL" datapoint, or Pessimistic Presumptive datapoint, added by Beeminder.
+* `is_initial` (boolean): The initial datapoint added at goal creation time.
+Depending on the goal type this can be semantically slightly different from a "dummy" datapoint, e.g. in the case of an Odometer goal, it's a meaningful datapoint because it sets your starting count, which is "actual" data, and meaningful to the goal, but in the case of a Do More goal, it's more of a placeholder.
+* `created_at` (time): This is the timestamp at which the datapoint was created, which may differ from the datapoint's `timestamp` because of Reasons.

 <h2 id="dataall">Get all the datapoints</h2>